WestDRI/rcmodules22/content/julia/julia-05-threads-julia-set.md

 1. Load Base.Threads.
 1. Add `@threads` before the outer loop, and time this parallel loop.

 On my laptop with 8 threads the timing is 193.942 ms (4.8X speedup) which is good but not great -- certainly worse than linear speedup ...
-The speedup on Uu cluster is not great either.
+The speedup on the training cluster is not great either.
 There could be several potential problems:

 1. False sharing effect (cache issues with multiple threads writing into adjacent array elements).
 1. Less than perfect load balancing between different threads.
 1. Row-major vs. column-major loop order for filling in the `stability` array.
 1. Some CPU cores are slower efficiency cores, and they are slowing down the whole calculation.

-> ### Take-home exercise "Fractal.2"
+> ### <font style="color:blue">Take-home exercise "Fractal.2"</font>
 > How would you fix this issue?
-If you manage to get a speedup closer to 8X with Base.Threads on 8 cores, we would love
+If you manage to get a speedup closer to 8X with Base.Threads on 8 cores, we
-> to hear your solution!
-Please only check the {{<a "/bad-speedup-solution" "solution">}} once you work on the problem
+> would love to hear your solution!
+Please only check the {{<a "/bad-speedup-solution" "solution">}} once you
-> yourself.
+> work on the problem yourself.